-The schedule of income benefits does not specifically list out the ankle.
-Your ankle injury will probably be rated under one of two different body systems.
+Georgia’s schedule of income benefits does not specifically list the ankle as a body part.
+Because the ankle is not a specifically listed body part, your ankle injury will probably be rated under one of two different body systems that are listed.

 Your ankle injury could be rated under the lower extremity body system.
 Lower extremity just means your leg.
 Under the schedule of benefits, your right lower extremity is worth 225 weeks of PPD benefits and your left lower extremity is worth 225 weeks of PPD benefits.

 The other body system under which your ankle could be rated is to the body as a whole.
 Your body as a whole is worth 300 weeks of PPD benefits.

 How long will I receive permanent partial disability benefits for my foot or ankle injury

 You do not usually receive the full number of weeks indicated in the schedule of income benefits.
 In fact, you would only receive the full number of weeks of benefits if you had a 100 percent disability to that body system.

 The full number of weeks of benefits is usually only paid if you have an amputation injury.
 For example, if your foot was amputated completely, you should receive a 100 percent loss of use of your foot which would pay 135 weeks of PPD benefits.